 Laws like the "No Pay, No Play" law can often do a lot of good; but in questioning whether they work or not, it's always wise to consider everyone affected by such broad regulations.

-In general, insurance companies' bank accounts will remain more stable and drivers will have a better incentive to stay insured.
+In general, our Kansas CIty personal injury attorney insists insurance companies' bank accounts will remain more stable and drivers will have a better incentive to stay insured.
 But any law that prevents someone from seeking full justice can have negative consequences, even if the victim was uninsured.

 If you've been injured in a car accident, our office can help!
-Call us today at 816-842-7100 to speak with an attorney that will fight to get you the compensation you deserve.
-Or you can click here to email us and schedule your free consultation.
+Contact our firm online or give us a call today at 816-842-7100 to speak with our experienced Kansas CIty personal injury attorney that will fight to get you the compensation you deserve.